Meque-Macuacua/Php/README.md

 # Php
 Meu repositorio
-life is :computer : coffee : book.
+life is :computer : coffee and : book.